 Once you have climbed up onto the plateau on the south peak trail, you follow the trail along the plateau right to its end.
 Enjoy this great view.
-Its GPS fix is: N 50° 8.516′, W 125°15.769′ Its elevation is 1074 ft.
+Its GPS point is: N 50° 8.516′, W 125°15.769′ Its elevation is 1065 ft.

 On top of South Chinese Mountain, looking out over Hyacinth Bay, Rebecca Spit, the neighbouring islands, and Quadra’s south end.

 As you return from the South Chinese Mountain Viewpoint you will pass the signpost shown in the photo below.

 This signpost points the way down to the Beeches Mountain Trail, and back to the car-park and your car via a loop.
 Note the three generations of trails signs on the posts.
 The top signs are small and were placed there about 25 years ago.
 The brown signs went up about 20 years ago, and the new post in the foreground has recently been placed there to hold a new set of signs.